AsPrisc/Priscilla/CV.md

 ---
 ## Education
-PhD student at University of Essex, Colchester.
+Psychology PhD student at University of Essex, Colchester.
 Title of the Project: Where do we look in complex scenarios?
 Supervisor: Foulsham, Tom & Dent, Kevin.